 A study of the conceptual design process.
 Students develop design skills with an emphasis on clothing as it relates to the human form through a variety of materials.
 Collection and concept presentations are critiqued by peers, instructor, and professionals in the field.
-Prerequisites: FSH 212 Draping, FSH 215 CAD Graphics I, FSH 223 Fashion Illustration I and FSH 235 Textiles.
-Fee.
+Prerequisites: FSH 212 Draping, FSH 215 CAD Graphics I, FSH 220 Fashion Illustration I and FSH 235 Textiles.

-FSH 344 Design Portfolio
+FSH 344 Fashion Portfolio

 Development of a professional portfolio to secure fashion internships and professional employment.
-Students revise and develop projects to illustrate mastery of techniques and understanding of specific apparel markets, target customers and current trends.
-Includes the creation of a business card and logo, a resume, a leave behind, and digital formatting.
-Prerequisites: FSH 342 Fashion Design I, FSH 363 Fashion Design II.
+Students revise and develop projects to illustrate mastery of skills and understanding of specific apparel markets, target customers and current trends.
+Includes the creation of a personal brand, resume, cover letter, leave behind, and digital formatting of portfolio/website.
+Professionals in the field will conduct a final interview workshop.
+Students identify specific career goals, personal skill sets and prepare accordingly.
+Design Major Prerequisites: FSH 342 Fashion Design I, FSH 363 Fashion Design II, FSH 352 Junior Collections.
 Fee.
+Merchandise Management Major Prerequisite: Junior or senior status.